 Bishop Joseph Werth is Awarded the Federal Cross of Merit

-Verleihung des Bundesverdiesntkreuzes an Bischof Josph
+Verleihung des Bundesverdiesntkreuzes an Bischof Josph Werth

 "Bishop Joseph Werth is Awarded the Federal Cross of Merit."
 Volk auf dem Weg, April 2006, 3-4.

 Translation from the original German-language text to American English by Alex Herzog, Boulder, Colorado

 |Bishop Joseph Werth following his acceptance of the award|

 In his acceptance speech, Bishop Werth commented as follows (excerpted).